 He *still* does not understand the problem with “stuffing feelings” is that he doesn’t let go of them.
 They linger, fester, and add up.

-My analogy: You don’t have to use big pieces of gravel to fill up a vase; you can fill it up to overflowing with grains of sand, if you keep them all in the vase and pile up enough of them.
+My analogy: You don’t have to use big pieces of gravel to fill up a vase; you can fill it up to overflowing with pebbles or grains of sand, if you keep them all in the vase and pile up enough of them.
 I feel like he makes it my responsibility to watch his vase and remind him when it’s time to express things before they build up.
 He needs to take care of his own damned vase.
 My only job in that should be to communicate with him about it.
 It’s complicated by the fact that he will deny, deny, deny there’s anything in the vase, meanwhile he just hunkers down and hopes it blows over and accumulates more sand.

 It’s a strategy that has not worked in the past, and yet he continues to believe it will in the present and in the future.